 There are several museums to explore in Marrakesh.
 The most fascinating is Dar Si Said.
 It was once a palace and sits on the southern edge of the Medina.
 This building is light and airy.
 Wander around appreciating the colorful floor mosaics, intricate carvings, and many fine examples of different handicrafts.
 There is a pretty courtyard with water fountains and at the entrance.
 It houses the oldest exhibit- a water basin from Cordoba, dating from the 11th century.

 Dar Si Said, 8 Rue de la Bahia, is open every day except Tuesday 10.00-18.00

 Al Fassia Marrakesh

 Part of the fun of visiting a different country is to enjoy the local cuisine and in Marrakesh there are a number of really excellent restaurants to enjoy.
-Al Fassia means ‘women from Fez’ and it is run by three sisters – from Fez!
+Three sisters from Fez own the restaurant, and Al Fassia means ‘women from Fez’!
 The food is traditional and delicious and includes a variety of tagines and couscous.

 Al Fassia 55 Boulevard Mohamad Zerktouni, Gueliz

 La Maison Arabe is a very romantic option for a memorable dinner as the restaurant glows with the soft light of numerous lanterns – no wonder it has been popular with many famous people over the years, including the royal family.
 There is soft Andalusian lute and guitar music playing in the background and the menu features many traditional dishes including an excellent Berber vegetable terrine.
 The fantastic interior is what puts it in our design guide to Marrakesh.